-Choosing the best boutique hotel in Tel Aviv is becoming more difficult every year.
-Now, in 2016, four years after our first such listing, over twenty boutique hotels have opened in Tel Aviv, many in some of Tel Aviv’s greatest Bauhaus architectural gems, particularly in the White City and Neve Tzedek areas, and creating intimate, and high quality accommodations.
-The best boutique hotels in Tel Aviv which are included in this list vary in location, size and price, but all have one common feature – they create their own idea of what hospitality is, and offer an alternative to the mainstream.
+Choosing the best boutique hotels in Tel Aviv is becoming more difficult every year.
+Now, in 2023, ten years after our first such article, over 50 boutique hotels have opened in Tel Aviv.
+Many of them are located in some of Tel Aviv’s greatest Bauhaus architectural gems, particularly in the White City and Neve Tzedek areas.
+The best boutique hotels in Tel Aviv vary in location, size, and price, but all have one common feature – they create their own idea of what hospitality is and offer an alternative to the mainstream.
 If you stay in one, there’s a good chance that you’ll never want to make the switch back!

-Perhaps the most distinguished boutique hotel in Tel Aviv, Hotel Montefiore is far removed from the brashness of some of its competitors.
-This is a sophisticated property with has air of quality throughout, set in the heart of the White City just a few steps from Rothschild Boulevard.
+Perhaps the most distinguished boutique hotel in Tel Aviv is Hotel Montefiore.
+This is a sophisticated property with an air of quality throughout, set in the heart of the White City just a few steps from Rothschild Boulevard.
 When the Rolling Stones came to Tel Aviv it was at the Hotel Montefiore’s restaurant that they decided to dodge the limelight and spend an evening.
 In fact, the owners of Hotel Montefiore are some of the city’s most acclaimed restaurateurs, with four other restaurants which have reached the level of local institutions.
-The quality and high level service is one of the key elements which separates Montefiore from the competition.
+The quality and high level of service are some of the key elements which separate Montefiore from its competitors.

-Opened in 2014, The Norman was the first super-luxury boutique hotel in Tel Aviv, The Norman opened its doors in late 2014 and has not disappointed with its beautifully renovated 1920’s buildings regenerating the charm of a by-gone era, this new hotel certainly did not disappoint.
-The first boutique hotel in the city to offer a swimming pool (this time, a rooftop pool), The Norman hosts two restaurants, one of which, Dinings Restaurant, is the Israeli sister of one of London’s most established eateries.
+Opened in 2014, The Norman was the first super-luxury boutique hotel in Tel Aviv.
+With its beautifully renovated 1920’s buildings and the charm of a by-gone era, this new hotel certainly did not disappoint.
+The first boutique hotel in the city to offer a swimming pool (this time, a rooftop pool), The Norman hosts two restaurants, one of which, Dinings Restaurant, is the Israeli sister of one of the most established eateries in London.
 Beautifully appointed and timelessly elegant, The Norman is a hotel that offers it all.

 Market House Hotel

-Located in Old Jaffa, just steps from the sea, the Market House Hotel, which opened in late 2014 is the latest hotel from the ‘Atlas’ group.
-The first boutique hotel to open in Jaffa, the Market House is set in a historic building which has been meticulously renovated.
-One of the greatest selling points of the Atlas group is that all hotels have a great ‘happy hour’ every evening with free drinks and snacks for all guests to enjoy.
-For those looking for a boutique hotel in Tel Aviv, in a slightly different location to the majority of properties, the Market House is a great choice.
+Located just a few moments away from the Mediterranean Sea, the Market House Hotel is the first boutique hotel to open in the port of Jaffa.
+This charming hotel is set in a historic building which has been meticulously renovated.
+As the latest hotel from the Atlas group, guests can expect the usual Atlas hotel’s ‘happy hour’ every evening with free drinks and snacks for all guests to enjoy.
+For those looking for a boutique hotel in Tel Aviv that is in a comparably different location to all other boutique hotels, the Market House is an excellent choice.

 Brown Beach House